Anthony-Murray/code_institute_p1_amcareers/README.md

 ### User Stories

-I have divided my user stories into prospective customers, returning customers and business owener as each of these users will have a distinct set of needs and goals.
+I have divided my user stories into prospective customers, returning customers and business owner as each of these users will have a distinct set of needs and goals.